Signed in as:

 Now lets get started!

-DO NOT USE THE BENEFICIAL BACTERIA BALLS!
+TIP: DO NOT USE THE BENEFICIAL BACTERIA BALLS!
 These will get eaten by your axolotl and can cause death and will need to be removed by a veterinarian.

-You are going to need an API Master Test kit for freshwater tanks for this step.
+You are going to need an API Master Test kit for freshwater tanks for testing the parameters of the water in your tank.
 In your test kit you will find a test review guide that shows the different levels of each parameter you will be testing.
 Follow the instructions provided with your test kit for use.
-Below are some tips for completing this step.
-TIP: Shake the bottles well before adding the drops into the test tubes.
+Shake the bottles well before adding the drops into the test tubes, especially the nitrate bottles.

-Nitrites - 0ppm (Nitrites are toxic)
+Nitrites - 0ppm (Nitrites are toxic, anything over 0 needs to be addressed)

 Nitrates - 5ppm - 20ppm (low levels = cycle crash, high levels = toxic)